saurabhchoudhury/architecture-center/docs/guide/pillars.md

 - The network may have transient failures.
 - An application depend on external services, which may become temporarily unavailable or throttle high-volume users.

 Moreover, in an online world, users expect an application to be available 24/7 without ever going offline.
 All of these factors mean that cloud applications must be designed to expect occasional failures and recover from them.
-Resiliency is about responding to failures in a way that avoids downtime or data loss.
-The goal of resiliency is to return the application to a fully functioning state after a failure occurs.

-When you design an application to be resilient, you have to understand your availability requirements.
+When designing an application to be resilient, you must understand your availability requirements.
 How much downtime is acceptable?
 This is partly a function of cost.
 How much will potential downtime cost your business?
 How much should you invest in making the application highly available?

 Resiliency can be applied at all levels of the architecture.
 Some mitigations can be describes as more tactical in nature &mdash; for example, retrying a remote call after a transient network failure.
 Other mitigations are more strategic, such as failing over the entire application to a secondary region.